 Construction of a 164 metre runway extension at the northern end of the existing runway, associated blast screen to the north of the proposed runway extension, removal of existing bund and the reconfiguration and extension of existing long stay car parking to the east and west of Mitchell Way to provide additional long stay spaces.
 (F/19/86707)

 The Committee considered the report of the Head of Housing and Development (Agenda item 4) concerning a planning application at Southampton International Airport, Mitchell Way, Eastleigh, Southampton, SO18 2HG for construction of a 164 metre runway extension at the northern end of the existing runway, associated blast screen to the north of the proposed runway extension, removal of existing bund and the reconfiguration and extension of existing long stay car parking to the east and west of Mitchell Way to provide additional long stay spaces.
 (Ref: F/19/86707).

-· Recommendation - remained to Permit with added qualification within the “subject to” of (2) the conditions set out below with delegated authority to make minor amendments to the conditions to ensure they dovetail with, and do not duplicate with, the section 106 agreement;
+3. Recommendation - remained to Permit with added qualification within the “subject to” of (2) the conditions set out in the report with delegated authority to make minor amendments to the conditions to ensure they dovetail with, and do not duplicate with, the section 106 agreement;

 After 14 hours, The Committee adjourned the meeting at midnight on 25 March 2021 until Friday 26 March 2021 at 6pm when it recommenced.

 On Friday 26 March 2021, the Chair of the Committee, Cllr Campbell, reintroduced the item summarising that the Committee had heard from those in support and those in objection to the application and thanked the community for their participation.
 The Chair asked the Head of Housing and Development to reset the scene before debate recommenced.

 It is recommended, in consultation with the Chair and Vice Chair of Committee, to delegate the decision to the Head of Housing and Development to PERMIT